psas/psas.github.com/index.markdown

  - [![IBM](/images/logos/ibm.png)](http://www.ibm.com/)

-Please don't hesitate to [get in touch](/mailto:psas-info@psas.pdx.edu/) if you're interested in helping the next generation of rocket scientists.
+Please don't hesitate to <A HREF="mailto:psas-info@psas.pdx.edu">get in touch</A> if you're interested in helping the next generation of rocket scientists.

 If you have the ability you can make a tax-deductible donation to our project: